VolkovLabs/volkovlabs-timeseries-panel/README.md

 ## Support

-- Subscribe to our [YouTube Channel](https://www.youtube.com/@volkovlabs) and add a comment.
+Subscribe to our [YouTube Channel](https://www.youtube.com/@volkovlabs) and add a comment.
-- Premium support for the development plugins is available via [GitHub Sponsor](https://github.com/sponsors/VolkovLabs).

 ## License